felipepedroso/ifood-mobile-test/README.md

 ## Characteristics
 * 100% developed using Kotlin
-* Offline-first application, where the UI consider a database as a Single Source of Truth and the syncronization is made by a background service.
-The UI is subscribed to the DB and updates everytime a new data is available.
+* Offline-first application, where the UI consider a database as a Single Source of Truth.
 * Reactive architecture using a "passive view" concept.
 * Dependency Injection using Kodein
 * The project aims to create a concise and easy to understand code, always trying to be aligned with Clean principles.